estrogen-gaming/bouncer/README.md

 ### Docker/Podman/Etc.

-Bouncer is [published as a Container image on GitHub Container Registry](https://github.com/aronson/bouncer/pkgs/container/bouncer) and can be ran with following command:
+Bouncer is [published as a Container image on GitHub Container Registry](https://github.com/aronson/bouncer/pkgs/container/bouncer) and can be run with the following command:

 ```sh
 docker run ghcr.io/aronson/bounccer
 ```

-Bouncer have `config.yaml, `data`and`logs`mount points on`/app` path, and they can be mounted to host or a volume with following command:
+Bouncer have `config.yaml`, `data` and `logs` mount points on `/app` path, and they can be mounted to a host or a volume with the following command:

 ```sh
 docker run -v /path/to/your/config.yaml:/app/config.yaml:r -v /path/to/bouncer/data:/app/data -v /path/to/bouncer/logs:/app/logs ghcr.io/aronson/bouncer